Theaters and Studios

 Second Option: Decouple the Ceilings and Walls

-If the budget does not allow for both decoupling and damping, then we strongly recommend decoupling as the main method of isolation.
-The low frequency isolation from resilient clips or HushFrame Rafts is crucial in isolating these types of rooms.
-A third layer of drywall is still recommended whenever possible - the performance gains are worth the extra cost.
+If the budget doesn’t allow for both decoupling and damping, prioritize decoupling for the best isolation.
+The low-frequency performance from resilient clips or HushFrame Rafts is essential for these rooms.
+Whenever possible, add a third layer of drywall—the performance gains are well worth the cost.

 Third Option: Decouple the Ceiling and Dampen the Walls

-Assuming the home theater or recording studio is in a basement, or lower level, and the main concern is isolating the space from the floor above, then you can consider this option.
-We would still recommend decoupling all surfaces, but at a bare minimum the ceiling should be decoupled and walls dampened.
-Dampen all walls, whether exterior or interior, for optimal studio sound insulation.
-Decouple the top plate framing if the walls have not yet been built.
+If your home theater or studio is in a basement or lower level and the main concern is isolating sound from the floor above, this setup is ideal.
+We still recommend decoupling all surfaces, but at minimum, decouple the ceiling and dampen the walls.
+For optimal sound insulation, dampen both exterior and interior walls.
+If the walls aren’t yet built, decouple the top plate framing using the GenieClip® LB.

 Crucial: Control Flanking Paths